arne-schroppe/dash/README.md

 One important detail is that i/o code is separate from "normal" code in Dash.
 That means that if you'd use `io.print-ln` or any other i/o action somewhere deep down in a function, it will not start printing things on the screen.
 Why is that?
 It's because all those io things don't do anything directly.
-Instead they *describe* what should be done.
-So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, should print the text "Hello"'.
+Instead they *describe* an action to be performed.
+So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, should print the text 'Hello'".

 So how are i/o actions executed then?
 They're executed by returning them to the environment!
 The last value in a file is the file's result.
 If that result is a number or a string or another simple value, that value is printed on the screen.
-But if the value is an i/o action, the action is executed (and afterwards Dash continues with the code following the i/o action).
+But if the value is an i/o action, the action is executed.
 So any i/o action needs to be directly or indirectly returned as the last value in a file.

 You might also have been wondering what that dot-syntax is, e.g. `io.read-ln`.